ttellner/portfolio/DEPLOYMENT.md

 ### 3. Deploy to AWS App Runner

+**Important**: You MUST complete Step 2 (build and push to ECR) BEFORE creating the App Runner service.
+The ECR repository and image must exist first.

 1. **Navigate to AWS App Runner Console**
    - Go to AWS Console → App Runner
    - Click "Create service"